 Following acupuncture, stay hydrated and plan to rest and allow your body to integrate and continue its healing process.
 Light exercise is fine, but don’t plan a big exhausting excursion or work out.
 Drink a little extra water and let yourself rest.
 Avoid alcohol.

 Please do not wear scented products when you come for acupuncture.
 We have patients with chemical sensitivities and scents can linger in the air and exacerbate their health conditions.
-In addition, smell is one of the ways in which an acupuncturist can diagnose a condition.
-Viewing the complexion is another diagnostic method (even under a mask).
-Please consider not wearing make up to your appointment.

 Your First Visit

 Your first acupuncture treatment will be a lot of talking and a little bit of treating.
 We will discuss your chief complaint and perform a medical history and assessment.
 There will be a lot of questions about how all of your body systems are functioning so that we can start to see the complete picture surrounding the main complaint.